Helpful Ideas To Making a Tiny Bathroom Look Bigger

 I’ve written about how installing mirrors in one of our bathrooms was totally transformative.
 It created an illusion of more space and was very functional too.

-Not only will using mirrors dress up your walls and contribute to the design of the room, they will also allow the space to appear larger.
+Not only will using mirrors dress up your walls and contribute to the design of the room, but they will also allow the space to appear larger.
 Mirrors create the illusion of a larger room and will allow natural light to reflect in the space.
 Consider installing a larger framed mirror above the vanity.

 Use White on White